M66B/FairEmail/docs/FAQ-it-rIT.md

 If you use the Play store or GitHub version of FairEmail, you can use the quick setup wizard to easily setup a Gmail account and identity.
 The Gmail quick setup wizard is not available for third party builds, like the F-Droid build because Google approved the use of OAuth for official builds only.

 If you don't want to use an on-device Gmail account, you can either enable access for "less secure apps" and use your account password (not advised) or enable two factor authentication and use an app specific password.
-To use a password you'll need to set up an account and identity via setup step 1 and 2 instead of via the quick setup wizard.
+Per usare una password dovrai configurar un profilo e un'identità tramite la configurazione manuale invece che tramite la procedura guidata rapida.

 Please see [this FAQ](#user-content-faq111) on why only on-device accounts can be used.